 A definitive listicle on how to make your video go viral (disclaimer: no promises)

 Ah, yes.
 The mythic ideal of going viral.
-That ole chestnut.
+That old chestnut.
 Once the hallowed pursuit of every content marketer.
-Creating a video for a brand that gets seen, shared, and liked so many times spawns its own HBO series of memes, homages, and spoofs.
-In my case, the first Alienation example was a long-form Facebook piece I penned which clocked over 35,000 views and almost half as many shares.
-I forget the exact amount because a few days later, it became a SMH opinion article only to score a mere fraction of the page views my initial post (curiously, the original story has disappeared from my social media feed altogether have no idea how).
+Creating a video for a brand that gets seen, shared, and liked so often spawns its own HBO series of memes, homages, and spoofs.
+In my case, the first Alienation example was a long-form Facebook piece I penned, which clocked over 35,000 views and almost half as many shares.
+I forget the exact amount because a few days later, it became an SMH opinion article only to score a mere fraction of the page views on my initial post (curiously, the original story has disappeared from my social media feed altogether.
+I have no idea how).

 The second was an illustration I shared by an artist called James Fosdike (and for the record, I attribute its 88,000+ views more to his powerful political cartoon than my accompanying rant).
-The point being, as Social Caffeine’s Lori R. Taylor said the other day, “Going viral is not an outcome; it’s happening.
+As Social Caffeine’s Lori R. Taylor said the other day, the point is, “Going viral is not an outcome; it’s happening.
 Sometimes it happens; sometimes it doesn’t.
 Just remember, fans are vanity, and sales are sanities.”
-So, putting aside the flawed if not naïve premise of the goal (are we better off asking if the strategic purpose behind the video is really served by ‘going viral’ or should we be more concerned about how precise it is in reaching a desired audience and affecting change in their behavior?), it remains an understandable question.
+So, putting aside the flawed if not naïve premise of the goal (are we better off asking if the strategic purpose behind the video is served by ‘going viral’ or should we be more concerned about how precise it is in reaching a desired audience and affecting change in their behavior?), it remains an understandable question.

 READ MORE :